The Value of a Good Acting Coach

 Let's Talk About Representation: AKA Agents and Managers

 First off, what is the role of an agent and a manager?
 Before we get into how you can attain representation it is important for you to know what it means- and what it doesn’t mean.
 Later, we’ll talk about cold-submitting to agencies and management companies.
-And how TAS can hook you up with an awesome networking opportunity where you’ll get to be seen by agents and managers alike, not only in the Southeast market but in Los Angeles and New York as well!
-So let’s get into it!
+And how TAS can hook you up with an awesome networking opportunity where you’ll get to be seen by agents and managers alike, not only in the Southeast market but in Los Angeles, New York, and all over the country!
+So let’s get into it…

 First And Foremost, What Does An Agent Or Manager Do?